Pilks-pixel/tin-dog/README.md

 ## About

 Dog dating app made in vanilla javascript.
 The app demonstrates my knowledge of classes in JS, as well as DOM manipulation, events, maps and timeouts.

+## Wins

+-[x] Responsive, using modern CSS layout tools like flexbox and CSS functions such as min().

 ## Significant code
 ```javascript